 CHP has ten employees who come from a variety of backgrounds and offer a broad range of experience to the organisation.
+Meet our team:

-Jenny Smith, CEO
+Jenny Smith, CHP CEO

 Jenny’s professional life has been dedicated to the public sector.
 This includes 25 years in leadership and management roles in policy, management, government, in training and service delivery, and in health, mental health, community health and community sectors.